 Health Sciences Education

 Innovative approaches for health science education are constantly emerging.
 Among the most recent are competency based medical education and inter-professional educational learning opportunities.
-Specifically, medical education has undergone a shift towards competency-based models of education due to calls for greater accountability in all aspects of the profession (Frank & Danoff, 2007).
-Competency-based medical education (CBME) approaches physician training by focusing on outcomes, emphasizing abilities, de-emphasizing time-based training, and promoting greater learner-centeredness (Frank, Mungroo, Ahmad, Wang, DeRossi, & Horsley, 2010).
-Recent research highlights the need for feedback related to progress towards achievement of competency as critical for supporting learning (Teztlaff, Dannefer, & Fishleder, 2009).
+Specifically, health education has undergone a shift towards competency-based models of education due to calls for greater accountability in the professions.
+Competency-based medical education approaches physician training by focusing on outcomes, emphasizing abilities, de-emphasizing time-based training, and promoting greater learner-centeredness (Frank, Mungroo, Ahmad, Wang, DeRossi, & Horsley, 2010).
+Recent research highlights the need for feedback and clinical opportunities related to progress towards achievement of competency as critical for supporting learning (Teztlaff, Dannefer, & Fishleder, 2009).

 Dr. Poth is involved in health sciences education innovations as a methodologist and evaluator.
 Previously she was the principal evaluator for a 3-year inter-professional education initiative at Queen’s University funded by Health Canada.
-Currently she is collaborating with the Department of Family Medicine on the development and implementation of their Competency-Based Achievement System (CBAS).
+She collaborates with the Department of Family Medicine on the development and implementation of their Competency-Based Achievement System (CBAS).
 CBAS is an innovative framework that emphasizes assessment for learning in the development of competences for Family Medicine residents.
-The primary tool for learning and assessment in CBAS is formative feedback.
 Dr. Poth has also served as a research methodologist with the Health Sciences Council at the University of Alberta in the development of instruments to measure medical communication skills.

 Representative Publications & Presentations